Therassist

 For users who wanted even better summaries, I added an optional cloud model via bring-your-own-token.
 Privacy stays intact, quality improves, and it remains entirely optional.

-Cut the Feature Users Said They Wanted
+Cut a Feature Users Said They Wanted

 What usability testing can't tell

 The first time users tried it, they liked it.
+They said they would use it.

 Simplifying the product

-Removing Plans was not about the feature being wrong.
+Removing "Plans" was not about the feature being wrong.
 It was about the product being cleaner without it.
 Sometimes the best product decision is knowing what to take away.

 Insights That Used to Take Weeks